dspace-group/simphera-reference-architecture-azure/README.md

 terraform apply -var-file="config.tfvars"
 ```

+## MinIO Storage

+For each configured SIMPHERA instance an individual Azure storage account is created to store binary artifacts.
+The name of the storage account is a concatenation of the _infrastructurename_ and the _instancename_, where hyphens are removed and which is clipped to a maximum of 24 characters.
+Please open the Azure Portal and navigate to the storage account which is located inside the resource group `<instancename>-storage`.
+Later during the configuration of the SIMPHERA Helm Chart you need the name of this storage account and also an _Access Key_ that is also accessible from the portal.

 ## Kubernetes

 This deployment contains a managed Kubernetes cluster (AKS).
 In order to use command line tools such as `kubectl` or `helm` you need a _kubeconfig_ configuration file.
 This file will automatically be exported by Terraform under the filename `<infrastructurename>.kubeconfig`.